Elizdam/LITA-CLASSDOCUMENTATION/README.md

 ### Data sources

 ### Tools used.
-Microsoft Excel for datacleaning,analysis and visualization.SQL-structured Query language for querying of data,Github for portfolio building.
+-Microsoft Excel for datacleaning,analysis and visualization.
+-SQL-structured Query language for querying of data -Github for portfolio building.